nbrandaleone-blog/myblog/_posts/2020-04-22-Fargate-Spot.md

 </html>
 ```

 Now, let's clean up our running task.
-Spot may be inexpensive - but it not free.
+Spot may be inexpensive - but it is not free.

 ``` sh
 aws ecs stop-task --cluster FargateCluster --task 9db04bcd-89ec-4671-bd93-a10628a560e0